HuaTrung/sentiment-trunghv/README.md

 With the goal of building a model for social media realtime processing in mind, we take processing time into account most to decide which model to choose.
 However, to be more objective, we decided to include a CNN model with filter size = [3, 4, 5] with 50 in length, which have a high precision score of 0.953 and process time of 75.23 seconds, in the performance test to choose the model with the best response time.

-All of our training process will summarize in [here](./training.ipynb)
+All of our training process will summarize in [here](./training.ipynb).
+For full of process, we used google colab to turning hyperparameter relatively 6 modules.
 ## Deploy
 ### Enviroment
 - python 3.5+